eslint/eslint/docs/user-guide/configuring.md

 }
 ```

-ESLint checks the file extension of named code blocks then ignores those if [`--ext` CLI option](../user-guide/command-line-interface.md#--ext) didn't include the file extension.
-Be sure to specify the `--ext` option if you wanted to lint named code blocks other than `*.js`.
+ESLint checks the file path of named code blocks then ignores those if any `overrides` entry didn't match the file path.
+Be sure to make `overrides` entry if you wanted to lint named code blocks other than `*.js`.

 ## Specifying Environments